marsel-edu/docs/privacy-policy.md

 - Analytics Cookies: These help Company understand how visitors interact with Company website by collecting and reporting information anonymously.
 They assist Company in improving our website and enhancing user experience.
 - Third-Party Advertising Cookies: These are used by our advertising partners to deliver targeted advertisements.

 You have the ability to accept or decline cookies through your browser settings.
 Most web browsers automatically accept cookies, but you can usually modify your browser settings to decline them if you prefer.
-However, if you choose to decline cookies, especially essential ones, you may not be able to fully experience the interactive features of the Company [website.Company](http://website.Company) website does not currently respond to “Do Not Track” (DNT) signals or other similar mechanisms.
+However, if you choose to decline cookies, especially essential ones, you may not be able to fully experience the interactive features of the Company website.

+Company website does not currently respond to “Do Not Track” (DNT) signals or other similar mechanisms.
 You can choose to enable or disable the DNT setting in your web browser, which will communicate your DNT preference to websites you visit.
-However, please note that enabling DNT may not affect the collection of usage and other data by Company [website.Company](http://website.Company) has also integrated Google Analytics with Company website to better understand how users interact with Company website and to improve search engine optimization (SEO).
+However, please note that enabling DNT may not affect the collection of usage and other data by Company website.

+Company has also integrated Google Analytics with Company website to better understand how users interact with Company website and to improve search engine optimization (SEO).
 Google Analytics uses cookies to collect data such as user demographics, behavior on the site, and other engagement metrics.
 For more information about how Google uses your data, you can visit [**https://www.google.com/analytics/terms/us.html**](https://www.google.com/analytics/terms/us.html).
 To opt out of Google Analytics tracking, you can visit [**https://tools.google.com/dlpage/gaoptout/**](https://tools.google.com/dlpage/gaoptout/) and download the Google Analytics Opt-out Browser Add-on.

 ## Third-Party Advertising Technologies